 TORCHY and Ned Holden had taken an apartment in an old, gloomy building not far from Five Points.
-On this blustery day of spring they were engaged in one of the quarrels that had been coming more and more frequently.
+On this blustery day of spring they were engaged in one of the quarrels that had been coming more and more at Dr. Ruthledge's; now, at almost the last minute, Torchy was pleading that Ned go alone.
+She had a headache.